WENLU-W/WENLU-W.github.io/docs/_pages/home.md

 Deep Learning, Multimodal Learning, Deep Natural Language Interface, and Cloud Computing.

 ### News
 - Recruting PhD student for Fall 2022.
+- [04/2022] Our paper "Projection Image Synthesis using Adversarial Learning Based Spatial Transformer Network for Sparse Angle Sampling CT" is accepted by EMBC 2022.
+- [03/2022] Join IEEE BigData 2022 PC.
 - [11/2021] One paper is accepted by DATE 2022.
 - [10/2021] One paper is accepted by IEEE BigData 2021 (accept rate 19.9%).
 - [09/2021] Our paper "Indoor Navigation for Users with Mobility Aids Using Smartphones and Neighborhood Networks" is accepted by IEEE MSN.